 Normaphon with rotary valves, serial number 0200, coll.
 NMM

 The National Music Museum of the University of South Dakota has a soprano and two tenor Normaphons, one of them having rotary valves.
-This last one (serial number 0200), the only example with rotary valves known so far, has no distributor name engraved, only the usual Normaphon D.R.G.M.
-Germany engraving.
+This last one (serial number 0200), the only example with the usual Normaphon D.R.G.M.
+Germany engraving with rotary valves known so far, has no distributor name engraved.

-Pieter Aafjes, musical director of Crescendo, a concert band from Culemborg in the Netherlands, obtained an alto Normaphon from C.A.
+Pieter Aafjes, from 1907 - 1947 musical director of Crescendo, a concert band in Culemborg, the Netherlands, obtained an alto Normaphon from C.A.
 Wunderlich with serial number 0104, to give it a try.
 Through Riet van Dillen, the daughter of his successor Jac van Dillen, it came in my possession.

 Alto Normaphon in Eb, originally nickel plated, serial number 0104.
 On the bell: C.A.
 Wunderlich Siebenbrunn Vogtl. coll.
 Gerard Westerhof